With stakes high and Trump missing, Republican presidential hopefuls debate - UPI.com

 Candidates, From Left, Republican presidential candidate Asa Hutchinson, Republican presidential candidate Chris Christie, former Vice President and Republican presidential candidate Mike Pence, Florida Governor and Republican presidential candidate Ron DeSantis, Republican presidential candidate Vivek Ramaswamy, Republican presidential candidate Nikki Haley, Republican presidential candidate Tim Scott, and Republican presidential candidate Doug Burgum take the stage at the first Republican presidential candidate debate of the 2024 presidential race at Fiserv Forum in Milwaukee, Wisconsin, on Wednesday.
 Photo by Tannen Maury/UPI | License Photo

 Aug.
-23 (UPI) -- The first Republican primary debate is underway in Milwaukee as eight presidential candidates make their claim for their party's nomination.
+23 (UPI) -- Republican presidential candidates scrapped for time on the microphone in a contentious first primary debate in Milwaukee on Wednesday.

-The candidates teed off on the Biden administration to open the event, but it was not long before the candidates began trading barbs with each other.
+The candidates teed off on the Biden administration to open the event, but it was not long before they began trading barbs with each other.

-The debate is taking place at the Fiserv Forum, moderated by Fox News hosts Bret Baier and Martha MacCallum.
+The debate took place at the Fiserv Forum, moderated by Fox News hosts Bret Baier and Martha MacCallum.

-Each candidate is allowed 1 minute to answer questions and 30 seconds to respond to follow-up questions and comments.
+Each candidate was given 1 minute to answer questions and 30 seconds to respond to follow-up questions and comments.
 Candidates did not make opening statements but will be given 45 seconds at the end of the night for closing statements.

 The candidates onstage are Florida Gov. Ron DeSantis, former Vice President Mike Pence, North Dakota Gov. Doug Burgum, former South Carolina Gov. Nikki Haley, former Arkansas Gov. Asa Hutchinson, former New Jersey Gov. Chris Christie, South Carolina Sen. Tim Scott and entrepreneur Vivek Ramaswamy.